ai-zerolab/mcp-toolbox/README.md

 powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"  # For Windows
 ```

-Then you can use `uvx mcp-toolbox stdio` as commands for running the MCP server.
+Then you can use `uvx mcp-toolbox@latest stdio` as commands for running the MCP server for latest version.

-To upgrade, use `uv tool upgrade mcp-toolbox`

 ## Configuration